 Piktochart requires new users to sign in via Facebook, Google+ or with an email address, unique username and password.
 Only the username can be publicly viewed by others in the Piktochart online output view when published to HTML.
-We may email our users from time to time (once a month at the most) with updates to keep in touch.
-Nothing more.
-We promise not to spam your inbox unnecessarily.
-Neither do we share or sell our user database to any 3rd party organisations or advertisers.
+We may email our users from time to time depending on the usage patterns and to send you updates about the app.
+We do not sell our user database to any 3rd party organisations.

 Piktochart may collect user information related to page views, hours spent on Piktochart, traffic source, browser type, location, and IP address, as well as features used on Piktochart Magic app.
 This is in order to analyse user behaviour so we can make a better app.
-All data collected is aggregated and cannot be tracked down individually, neither will we seek to do so.
+We may also receive certain information provided by your browser or mobile device, including:

-This information is only shared with 3rd party analytics tools – Kissmetrics and Google Analytics which only track aggregated data and no private information is revealed individually at any point.
-Click through to view Kissmetric’s and Google Analytic’s privacy policies.
+This information is only shared with 3rd party analytics tools – Intercom, Kissmetrics and Google Analytics which only track aggregated data and no private information is revealed individually at any point.
+Click through to view Kissmetric’s, Google Analytic’s, and Intercom’s privacy policies.

 Payment and accounts information